The Virtual Fitness Revolution

 Wii Fit and Wii Dance

 One of the main advantages of Wii Fit is that you can use the game and console in the convenience of your own home rather than going to the gym or outside to jog.
 Calories burned per hour vary according to the sport, but Wii Fit Boxing, Zumba and Tennis top the list by burning 358, 319 and 299 calories per hour respectively.
 Not bad for a virtual workout!
-The other major plus is the high number of players allowed per game, which goes up to four and have made it a fun and competitive social activity at dinner parties around the world.
+The other major plus is the high number of players allowed per game.
+Which goes up to four.
+Have made it a fun and competitive social activity at dinner parties around the world.

 Nike+Kinect Training is Xbox’s take on Nintendo’s Wii Fit.
-Released at the end of October this year; the game works on the premise that the user has a virtual trainer who creates customised workouts for them.
-Handy features include the Fitness Challenge which assesses fitness levels and gives you a customized Fuel Print so that workouts can be devised accordingly, and you can find out your general health and athletic abilities, whilst identifying your strengths and weaknesses.
+Released at the end of October this year; the game works on the premise that the user has a virtual workout trainer who creates customized workouts for them.
+Handy features include the Fitness Challenge which assesses fitness levels and gives you a customized Fuel Print.
+So that workouts can be devised accordingly, and you can find out your general health and athletic abilities.
+Whilst identifying your strengths and weaknesses.

 Unlike the Wii Fit, Nike+Kinect Training doesn’t require a controller, but you use your voice and hands to activate the Kinect (gasp!) which is scarily futiristic and most all useful. as it means that your workout is not disrupted by having to use menu navigation and you can move as freely as possible.
 Like the Wii Fit and Just Dance.
 There is the added convenience of using the games at home and it being cheaper than a yearly gym membership.
 Not having to deal with difficult weather conditions if you go for a run outside in the winter sounds like heaven.
 Yes, we have already asked Santa and yes, we would be feeling smug about owning this for obvious reasons.